Attorneys Experienced in Property Division, Dividing Marital Assets & Debts

 Property division can also be different in high assets cases than it is in mid-to-low asset cases and sometimes a client will need forensic accounting specifically tailored to divorce issues to aid in their case.
-Amanda DuBois is experienced in divorce cases requiring complex financial analysis, and often works with DuBois Cary associate Denise Hansen, who has a background in accounting.
+Amanda DuBois is experienced in divorce cases requiring complex financial analysis.

 Helping You Get Through the Emotional Issues